IGF-1 LR3 SPECIFICATIONS

 IGF-1 LR3 is an altered variant of insulin-like growth factor-1.
 The complete name of the peptide is insulin-like growth factor-1 long arginine 3.
 All IGF-1 derivatives play important roles in cell proliferation, cell division, and cell-to-cell communication.
 Despite showing physiological effects similar to the parent protein, IGF-1 LR3 does not interact with IGF binding proteins as strongly as IGF-1.
 Hence, it stays in the bloodstream for longer durations (about 120 times longer) as compared to native IGF-1.
 The structural modifications in IGF1-LR3 have contributed to its increased half-life in the blood.
 The peptide is created by the inclusion of 13 amino acids to the N-terminus of native IGF-1 and by replacing the glutamic acid at position 3 to arginine.

 Similar to IGF-1, IGF1-LR3 acts a potent stimulus for cell division and proliferation.
-Its primarily affects connective tissues of the muscle and bone, in addition to promoting cell division in liver, kidney, skin, lung, nerve, and blood tissues.
+It primarily affects connective tissues of the muscle and bone, in addition to promoting cell division in liver, kidney, skin, lung, nerve, and blood tissues.
 IGF-1 is best considered to be a maturation hormone because it influences cell proliferation, differentiation and maturation, thereby helping them to carry out their specialized functions.

 The longer life span of IGF1-LR3 in the blood makes it a much more potent molecule as compared to IGF-1.
 A single dose of IGF1-LR3 provides about thrice as much cellular activation compared to a similar dose of IGF-1.
 It is important to remember that IGF-1 LR3 peptide and every IGF-1 derivative do not mediate cellular enlargement (hypertrophy), and instead may participate in cell division and proliferation (hyperplasia).
 In the case of muscle, for instance, IGF-1 LR3 does not cause enlargement of muscle cells but increases the total number of muscle cells.